 - Juvenile idiopathic arthritis.

 - Ankylosing spondylitis.

-Diagnosis is not straightforward, as BJHS and Ehlers-Danlos syndrome type 3 are difficult to distinguish.
-One school of thought suggests that Ehlers-Danlos syndrome type 3 (hypermobility type) - which is the most common variant - and BJHS are the same condition.
+Diagnosis is not straightforward, as benign joint hypermobility syndrome and Ehlers-Danlos syndrome type 3 are difficult to distinguish.
+One school of thought suggests that Ehlers-Danlos syndrome type 3 (hypermobility type) - which is the most common variant - and benign joint hypermobility syndrome are the same condition.
 There are no genetic or biochemical tests that can distinguish between the two; diagnosis is made on physical examination and medical history.

 Which of the two is diagnosed is a clinical judgement as there is no absolute medical consensus.
 Ehlers-Danlos syndrome is more likely to be the diagnosis where there is a pattern of autosomal dominant inheritance, or where there are associated non-benign medical conditions such as mitral valve prolapse, uterine, rectal or bladder prolapse and (in particular) recurrent dislocations.
-BJHS may be the diagnosis where the main symptoms are pain and joint hypermobility with little in the way of associated conditions.
-However, one school of thought is that there is no need to distinguish because the two disorders are the same thing.
+Benign joint hypermobility syndrome may be the diagnosis where the main symptoms are pain and joint hypermobility with little in the way of associated conditions.
+However, There there is a clinical overlap between joint hypermobility syndrome and Ehlers-Danlos syndrome.

 Management begins with the assessment, which should include a full history, symptom scoring and discussion of the child's activity levels, including hobbies, physical activity and sleep, the impact of symptoms on learning and participation, and the child's level of understanding of the problem.